| |

 Start saving for an escape fund.

-Look for ways to improve the job you have, training, new projects and or different assignments.
+Look for ways to improve your job, training, new projects and/or different assignments.

 Summary: Should I quit my job if it makes me unhappy?